wiicode/cybersecurity-framework/bronze-controls/effective-steps-to-cyber-exercise-creation.md

 **Tip**

--   Ensure that the timing of your exercise doesn't clash with any periods of key activity for your *organisation*, as this will affect participation in the exercise and your business’s core operations.
+-   Ensure that the timing of your exercise doesn't clash with any periods of key activity for your *organization*, as this will affect participation in the exercise and your business’s core operations.

----

 ## Step 5: Create and agree exercise metrics